 A biscuit is a small baked product, whose exact meaning varies markedly in different parts of the world.
 The origin of the word biscuit is from a Latin phrase (via Middle French) meaning cooked twice.

 Biscuits were assumed to be a sick man's diet in earlier days.
 Now, it has become one of the most-loved fast food products for every age group.
-Biscuits are easy to carry, tasty to eat, cholesterol free and reasonably priced.
+Biscuits are easy to carry, tasty to eat, cholesterol-free and reasonably priced.

-States that have the larger intake of biscuits are Maharashtra, West Bengal, Andhra Pradesh, Karnataka, and Uttar Pradesh.
+States that have a larger intake of biscuits are Maharashtra, West Bengal, Andhra Pradesh, Karnataka, and Uttar Pradesh.
 Maharashtra and West Bengal, the most industrially-developed states, hold the maximum amount of consumption of biscuits.

-Two sectors of biscuit industry
+Two sectors of the biscuit industry

 Britannia's market share stands at Rs 27 billion.
 Parle derives a large portion of its revenues from low-priced biscuits.
 Parle-G and Britannia derive a fairly large share of their revenues from the medium- and premium varieties.
 In fact, Britannia's market share in the medium and premium varieties is significantly higher.

-Scenario of biscuit industry in India
+Scenario of the biscuit industry in India

-India biscuit market stood at $3.9 billion in 2016, and is projected to grow at a compound annual growth rate (CAGR) of 11.27 per cent, in value terms, between 2017and 2022, to reach $7.25 billion by 2022.
+India biscuit market stood at $3.9 billion in 2016 and is projected to grow at a compound annual growth rate (CAGR) of 11.27 percent, in value terms, between 2017and 2022, to reach $7.25 billion by 2022.

 According to 6Wresearch, the India biscuit market is projected to reach $8.2 billion by 2023.
-The plain biscuit segment captured majority of the market share in 2016.
+The plain biscuit segment captured the majority of the market share in 2016.
 However, cookies and sandwich biscuits are expected to exhibit a high growth rate during the forecast period.

 Media Courtesy : Fnbnews